kyle-github/littlesmalltalk/archive/README.md

 *file:* lst-1.tar.gz

 This is the version described in the book "A Little Smalltalk" by Timothy A. Budd.
+[KRH - I don't think this is actually true.
+I think the book described LST version 3.
+See below.]

 In this version most interesting stuff is done directly in the C source code.
 When you compare the different versions of the system you'll see that in later versions